heavyblotto/memorativa/docs/i-vision.md

 Even now the world has moved on from social media and into the age of AI.
 Memorativa is not here to challenge or debate the merits of AI, but in fact use it to its advantage.

 A word of caution will be given concerning the automation of thinking.
 One can discern from social media, AI, and general trends going back to Newton, that human thinking (reasoning and imagination) can be easily externalized in exchange for speed and efficiency.
 One can also perceive that externalized thinking can be an effort to capture the "ideal element" for the machines.

+*Theurgy*[^4] is the magical art of "divinizing" objects such as stones or statues with incarnating angels, daemons, spirits, and gods.
+The rites and incantations of theurgy relied upon a sympathetic connection between seen and unseen realms.
+The ancients from various cultures and times practiced the animation of statues, using ritual spaces to inscribe talismans during auspices times.

+The goals and methods of theurgy echo in the goals and methods of AGI and transhuman intelligence.
+Do these "stones and statues" of the past and today have some affinity or even inner space capable of giving intelligence play?

+St. Teresa of Avila understood her soul as *El Castillo Interior*, an inner castle built of crystal and containing mansions and dwellings.
+This sacred ("set apart") inner structure provided a refuge and map for the soul's dynamic activity across time, and suggests a strategy relevant to today's battle for consciousness, a battle to determine if the human keeps an inner space at all, or if it is given wholly over to the machine.

 > Memorativa is a remedial trend towards human thinking and an hygienic force in the culture.